Arsyamohamedali/SVD-on-MNIST-DATASET/README.md

 # SVD-on-MNIST-DATASET

-1.For the MNIST dataset, applied feature reduction using singular value decomposition (SVD).
+1. For the MNIST dataset, applied feature reduction using singular value decomposition (SVD).

 2. Classified the dataset using logistic regression before applying the feature reduction.